NIFTy-PPL/NIFTy/README.md

 ### First Steps

-For a quickstart, you can browse through the [informal introduction](http://www.mpa-garching.mpg.de/ift/nifty/start.html) or dive into NIFTY by running one of the demonstrations, e.g.:
+For a quick start, you can browse through the [informal introduction](http://www.mpa-garching.mpg.de/ift/nifty/start.html) or dive into NIFTY by running one of the demonstrations, e.g.: